leolaurindo/cmd-search-utility/README.md

    - Deletion for folders not implemented yet, but it will delete files inside the folder;
 - Open a selected folder or file in vscode;
 - Open a selected folder or file's directory in vscode;
-- Open a selected folder or file in vim.
+- Open a selected folder or file in vim;
+- Move the selected file or folder to new custom or predefined location;

 Everything is done easily from the keyboard in the console interface, with not much typing.